Skip to Content

 Presence of clinically detectable metastatic disease

-Patients with localized disease have a much better prognosis than those with overt metastatic disease.
+Patients with localized disease have a much better prognosis than do patients with overt metastatic disease.
 As many as 20% of patients will have radiographically detectable metastases at diagnosis, with the lung being the most common site.
 The prognosis for patients with metastatic disease appears to be determined largely by the site(s), the number of metastases, and the surgical resectability of the metastatic disease.[28,29]

 Patients with multifocal osteosarcoma (defined as multiple bone lesions without a clear primary tumor) have an extremely poor prognosis.